 A basic meter may be a hundred quid or so and an app only a few quid.
 If you have never done a noise assessment for the site then one of the first questions is 'do we actually need to do a full noise assessment'.
 You may decide you do need it based on manufacturer's data, or based on the fact it is simply bloody loud in there, but sometimes having a rough and ready indication of the levels can be handy.

 As a very rough rule of thumb, as apps and these basic meters (Type 3) may not be massively accurate, if they come in around 80dB(A) then I would recommend a proper noise assessment is done as 80dB(A) on a meter with a variation of say +/- 4 to 5dB(A) could mean the levels are reaching the magic 85dB(A) figure.

-And before you ask, can I recommend a phone app?
-Aye, I can.
+Aye, I can as it goes.
 The one I've used on general health and safety risk assessments to help determine if I think a proper full noise assessment is needed is one called SPL Pro.
-When comparing it to a noise meter costing several thousand quid it remained fairly close and gives you dB(A) and dB(C) levels.
-Given the price difference between them I would even say that SPL remained disappointingly close to the posh meter!
+When comparing it to a noise meter costing a few thousand quid it remained fairly close and gives you dB(A) and dB(C) levels.
+Given the price difference between them I would even say that the SPL app remained disappointingly close to the posh meter!
 A fiver well spent.

 Summary: Cheap meters are for rough indication only, not noise assessments

 For wearable measurements I prefer cableless designs such as these dosebadges from Cirrus.